Manors railway station: History

-From 1904 until 1967 the lines through the station were electrified as part of the Tyneside Electrics system with the third-rail (North Tyneside Loop) and a short overhead electrification from Trafalgar South yard (Newcastle Quayside branch).
-The East Coast Main Line was re-electrified in 1990.
-There were three signal boxes that controlled the approaches to the Manors area - Argyle Street (187? - 1964), Manors North (1909 - 1964), Manors Junction (1909 - 1964).
-A major re-signalling of the Newcastle district in 1964 resulted in the closure of these boxes.
-The original Manors Junction signal box was burnt out in 1943, and its replacement was at the western end of Manors East, between platforms 7 and 8.
+Manors station opened on 30 August 1850 to replace a temporary station (Newcastle Carliol Square).
+When the East Coast Main Line was widened to four tracks in 1887, an additional two platforms were built.
+On 1 January 1909, the former Blyth and Tyne Railway terminus at closed and the line was extended to join the East Coast Main Line between Manors and Newcastle Central.
+Manors North was opened on this line, with two through platforms and three bays, and the original Manors station was renamed Manors East at this time.
+The former station at New Bridge Street became a coal yard.

+The two stations were combined on 20 February 1969.

 In addition to the busy electric service to the coast, Manors was a terminus for trains to Morpeth, Blyth and Newbiggin.
 Although the Morpeth service had gone by BR days, the Blyth/Newbiggin passenger route survived until 1964.
-In LNER days, the bay platforms were used as standage for electric sets and for short workings to Benton.

 Reconstruction

 Most platforms at Manors closed on 23 January 1978 to allow for the construction of the Tyne and Wear Metro.
 The station now has two platforms, on the site of the previous platforms 7 and 8.
 Other parts of the former station remain, including the heavily overgrown platforms 1 and 2 and parts of platform 9.
-The station is unstaffed, and the only facilities are a shelter with a telephone, a bike rack and a ticket machine (card only).
-The platforms are reached by a footbridge rather than by the original subway, so the station is not accessible for wheelchair or mobility-impaired users.
+The new station opened on 14 November 1982.